 Hurricane Storm Windows Cost per Square Foot

 On average, hurricane windows cost approximately $55 to $62 per square foot.
-However, various factors — such as custom designs, unique shapes, unusual sizes, and multiple additional factors — can affect pricing.
-Because of the variability, pricing may be higher or lower for your installation.
+However, various factors—such as custom designs, unique shapes, unusual sizes, and multiple other factors—can affect pricing.
+Because of the variability, your installation may be priced higher or lower.

-The cost of your hurricane impact windows can fluctuate dramatically based on factors specific to you, including the window size, shape, style, window material, track style, and more.
+The cost of your hurricane windows can fluctuate dramatically based on factors specific to you, including the window size, shape, style, window material, track style, and more.
+The biggest factor that can affect the cost of hurricane windows is the material.

 Like most products, the window brand you choose will raise or lower your price.
 Some brands offer lower rates than others, while some offer promotional deals and discounts after a minimum purchase to entice customers.